MeteoSwiss/opendata-forecast-data/README.md

 ### 🚧  **Temporary Notice Work in Progress**

 MeteoSwiss provides various output parameters of the weather model ICON.
-Users can find a complete list including metadata in the collection level assets of the above collections.
+Users can find a complete overview of the parameters including metadata in the collection level assets of the above collections.

 🚧 TODO: add image